Kicksecure/apparmor-profile-thunderbird/README.md

-# AppArmor profile for Icedove (Thunderbird for Debian) with Enigmail #
+# AppArmor profile for Thunderbird for Debian with Enigmail #

-An AppArmor profile to confine Icedove (Thunderbird for Debian) with Enigmail.
+An AppArmor profile to confine Thunderbird with Enigmail.
 This profile is developed by the Whonix team.
 Thunderbird is developed by mozilla.org.
 ## How to install `apparmor-profile-thunderbird` using apt-get ##